My experience with the knuckleball guys in the major leagues gave me firsthand knowledge of the misery of trying to hit it.

 I realize it is hard enough for adult pitchers to throw the baffling pitch, let alone youth.
 However, I would hate to see the knuckleball disappear, at least now that my playing day is long past.
 I would love to see Toronto Blue Jay pitcher RA Dickey open knuckleball schools for youth.
 His story and experience would give the academies immediate credibility.
 Arms and fingers would remain healthier without all the pressure and the insistence on throwing harder.
 Kids who will never throw 90 miles per hour would have a big-league chance again.

 When I played major league baseball, I relished facing some of my day's hard throwers.
 There were way too many to mention, but fast was not as big a deterrent to confidence.
 Nasty-breaking balls and split finger fastballs were hard to hit, but they still had some predictability.
 But trying to square up against someone that knew how to throw a knuckle pitch was an experience like no other.
 I did not enjoy, nor did many of my teammates, facing pitchers like Charlie Hough and Phil Niekro, the "knuckleballers."
 To see balls jump every which way was hard enough, let alone trying to square it up on the bat.
 Older-generation baseball fans like me probably remember the movie, It Happens Every Spring.
+(Check out our full list of the Best Baseball Movies for Kids for a better option for younger fans.)
 It was one of my favorites as a kid.
 For those unaware of the film, a scientist discovered a ball allergic to wood.
 The second the bat was to make contact with the ball, the ball would jump over or under the bat.

 Hitting a knuckleball is the same experience.
 Swing there, no, it's over there.
 Swing over there, no, it just moved in a way that defies logic.
 After swinging and missing it, one could only shake their head in wonder.
 At least I did.
 The joke when I played in the big leagues was that a player could be on fire one day and fall into a major slump after facing the fluttering knuckleball pitch.